pmhoudry/pythonPaybox/README.md

 ## Paybox installation

-### Mandatory variables to be sent by the customer computer with the payment request :
+### Mandatory variables to be sent by the customer's browser with the payment request :

 	PBX_SITE (given by Paybox)
 	PBX_RANG (Paybox gives you a three digit number, take the last two)